OpenVidu/openvidu-tutorials/openvidu-js-java/README.md

 	private String SECRET;
 	```

-	Rest controller method begins retrieving the param send by the client, which in this case is the video-call name ("TUTORIAL"), as well as preparing two params we will need a little further on: `role` and `serverData`.
+	Rest controller method begins retrieving the param send by the client, which in this case is the video-call name ("TUTORIAL"), as well as preparing a param we will need a little further on: `tokenOptions`.

 	```java
 	@RequestMapping(value = "/api-sessions/get-sessionid-token", method = RequestMethod.POST)